scottynice12/Pho-Finder-CLI/README.md

 Type command: cd C:\Users\name\OneDrive\Documents\Pho_Restaraunt //hypothetically if I saved it inside a document

 Step 3b.
-type Python your file name and "Chicago IL" #example given for a city
+type Python your file name and "Chicago, IL" #example given for a city

 Step 4.
-If you can't find any pho restaraunts, adjust the radius and limit Python your file name "Chicago IL" --radius 50000 --limit 50 The radius represents 50000 meters in a city and the limit is the amount of restaraunts you'll see
+If you can't find any pho restaraunts, adjust the radius and limit Python your file name "Chicago, IL" --radius 50000 --limit 50 The radius represents 50000 meters in a city and the limit is the amount of restaraunts you'll see

 Step 5.
 Enjoy your search and try delightful noodles in your desired city
+Disclaimer: Search up cities and the abbreviated state name always to find the place